Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsubsection{Trade-offs Between Fairness and Functional Feature Prioritization}

+\imp{Teams navigate trade-offs between fairness and functional feature delivery in ways that reflect client demands, organizational priorities, and situational relevance.}

-Trade-offs between fairness and functional feature prioritization varied across teams.
-Many prioritized functional feature support over fairness (e.g., P3, P4, P9, P13, P26), citing client requirements or lack of explicit fairness mandates (“unless fairness was explicitly framed as a product requirement, it would be deprioritized”:P1; “feature prioritization basically depends on the client requirement”:P3; “feature prioritization comes first, 100\%, fairness is a cherry on top of the cake”:P13).
-Others prioritized fairness (e.g., P7, P15, P24).
-For example, P7 quoted the following: \\ \begin{myquote} { ``make sure fairness comes first...then features after''. } \end{myquote} P15 added: \\
+\paragraph{\textbf{Functional Features Prioritized Over Fairness}} \imp{Many teams prioritized functional feature delivery over fairness, treating fairness as secondary unless explicitly required.} Many prioritized functional feature support over fairness (e.g., P1, P9, P10, P13), citing client requirements or lack of explicit fairness mandates, where P1 stated that ``unless fairness was explicitly framed as a product requirement, it would be deprioritized'', and P13 added: ``feature prioritization comes first, 100\%, fairness is a cherry on top of the cake''.

+\imp{These observations illustrate a functionality-first strategy, mostly adopted by AI practitioners working under client-driven feature requirements, who deprioritize fairness in the absence of explicit mandates.
+In this scenario, no fairness-specific trade-off method is applied.
+Instead, fairness is treated as an optional enhancement, addressed only when explicitly framed as a product requirement by the client.}

+\paragraph{\textbf{Fairness Prioritized or Balanced with Functional Features}} Some teams treat fairness as a priority or balance it equally with functional requirements (e.g., P7, P15--P17, P24). \imp{For instance, while P7 and P15 (``make sure fairness comes first...then features after'': P7; ``still fairness comes first, then we support missing functionalities'': P15) prioritize fairness over supporting missing functionalities, P16 and P17 lean towards an equal balance between both (``missing functionality and fairness, both'': P16, P17), integrating it into the workflow.} Further, P7 quoted the following: \\ \begin{myquote} { ``make sure fairness comes first...then features after''. } \end{myquote} P15 added: \\

 \begin{myquote} { ``still fairness comes first, then we support missing functionalities''. } \end{myquote}